blambov/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   reservations are only used by the specific level.
 If set to `level_or_below`, the reservations can be used by this level as well as any one below it.
   The default value is `level_or_below`.
+* `expired_sstable_check_frequency_seconds` Determines how often to check for expired SSTables.
+  The default value is 10 minutes.
 * `num_shards` Specifying this switches the strategy to UCS V1 mode, where the number of shards is fixed, but a minimum sstable size applies for the lowest levels.
 Provided for compatibility with DSE 6.8's UCS implementation.
   Sets $b$ to the specified value, $\lambda$ to 1, and the default minimum sstable size to 'auto'.
   Disabled by default and cannot be used in combination with `base_shard_count`, `target_sstable_size` or `sstable_growth`.
-* `expired_sstable_check_frequency_seconds` *Deprecated*, previously used to determine how often to check for expired SSTables.
-Ignored as UCS will check for expired SSTables with every background tasks run, because skipping a check can create a lot of unnecessary work.

 In `cassandra.yaml`: